hydna/hydna-text/introduction.md

 libraries makes communication across platforms (browsers, operative systems) and devices (computers, handhelds, smartphones) trivial.**

-Real-time-enabling your site or application is the matter of including a client library and writing a few lines of code; there's no need to write or install server side software.
+Real-time-enabling a site or application is the matter of including a client library and writing a few lines of code; there's no need to write or install server side software.

-The basic concept is that clients open bi-directional [streams](#streams) located at certain addresses and exchange messages.
-A prolific example would be a chat where clients would open a stream (`mychat.hydna.net/1234` for example).
+The basic concept is that clients open bi-directional [streams](#streams) and exchange messages.
+A prolific example would be a chat where clients would open a stream (`mychat.hydna.net` for example).
 When a message is written to the stream, all clients that have opened the same stream would receive it.

 **Note**: while most all of the examples in the documentation section are written in JavaScript, they should be transferable to other programming languages.

-Example of a bi-directional JavaScript client using the [JavaScript Client Library](/cli/):
+Example of a bi-directional JavaScript client using the [JavaScript Client Library](/implementations/hydna-js/):

     :::javascript
-    var stream = new HydnaStream('demo.hydna.net/1234', 'rw');
+    var stream = new HydnaStream('demo.hydna.net', 'rw');
     stream.ondata('data', function(data) {
-        // alert('data received on stream address 1234!');
+        // alert('data received on stream!');
     });
     stream.write('Hello, me!');

 ## Key Concepts

 A few of the key concepts -- or components -- of Hydna are outlined below.
-Developers should familiarize themselves with these concepts to featherbed further adventures in the world of Hydna.
+Developers should familiarize themselves with these concepts to featherbed further investigations.

 ### Streams